A template method to measure the $t \bar t$ polarisation: The template method

-with the usual norm $||f||^2 = \int |f(z_1,z_2)|^2 \, dz_1 dz_2$.\footnote{Note that the templates defined as in (\ref{ec:f}) are normalized in the sense $\int f(z_1,z_2) dz_1 dz_2 = 1$.} The distances between templates, evaluated using a $20\times 20$ grid for the binning of the distributions, are collected in Table~\ref{tab:dist} for several choices of parton-level cuts.
-The effect of a lower cut on the $b$ quark $p_T$ is minimal, while the cut on lepton $p_T$ erases some of the difference between polarization combinations..
+with the usual norm $||f||^2 = \int |f(z_1,z_2)|^2 \, dz_1 dz_2$.\footnote{Note that the templates defined as in (\ref{ec:f}) are normalised in the sense $\int f(z_1,z_2) dz_1 dz_2 = 1$.} The distances between templates, evaluated using a $20\times 20$ grid for the binning of the distributions, are collected in Table~\ref{tab:dist} for several choices of parton-level cuts.
+The effect of a lower cut on the $b$ quark $p_T$ is minimal, while the cut on lepton $p_T$ erases some of the difference between polarisation combinations..